yuwunii/ReplayBufferGuide/README.md

 - Click on the + sign, Navigate to the "Buffer Replay Scripts" folder and add which scripts you want to use.

-1. **OBS Buffer Capture Sound.lua** = Plays a soundbyte when you capture a buffer replay.
+1. **OBS Buffer Capture Sound.lua** = Plays a sound when you capture a buffer replay.
 You can replace the sound but the file has to be named "sound.wav".
 I also advise to use Audacity to adjust the sound to be higher or lower.

 2. **OBS Buffer Clear.lua** = By default if you capture, for example, the last 10 minutes but you capture again 3 minutes later it will still capture the last 10 minutes including the clipped part you already captured.
 This script changes that and makes it funtions the same as ShadowPlay.